mglagolev/mouse2/README.md

 The algorithms were used in the following publications:

-Abramova A. A., Glagolev M. K., Vasilevskaya V. V. Structured globules with twisted arrangement of helical blocks: Computer simulation // Polymer. — 2022. — P. 124974.
+Abramova A. A., Glagolev M. K., Vasilevskaya V. V. Structured globules with twisted arrangement of helical blocks: Computer simulation // Polymer. — 2022. — Vol. 253. - P. 124974.

 Glagolev M. K., Glagoleva A. A., Vasilevskaya V. V. Microphase separation in helix-coil block copolymer melts: computer simulation // Soft Matter. — 2021. — Vol. 17, no. 36. — P. 8331–8342.